Instructions to Calendar Authors

 The specific format we use for club event entries is documented below.
 To enter an event, click upon the day for which you want to enter an event, and a dialog box pops up.
 Fill it out according to the format below, then click 'Save'.
 If you do not follow the format, we will edit your entries to make them conform.
 Consistency is key.

 Format for Calendar Entries

 Enter a very short name for the event.
 Do not use the words "Hike", "Climb", "Ride”, etc., since the sub-calendar type and color convey that information (see ‘Calendar’ below).
 If the event involves a destination, make that the title, since the calendar cuts off all but the first few letters of the title in the month view and users tend to look for the destination.
 Use title case (first letter of each word capitalized).

 The 'From' and 'To' boxes should contain the date on which you clicked.
 If it is a one day event, leave it alone.
 If it is a multi-day event, click in the 'To' box and select the end date.

 Leave it checked unless the event is an indoor meeting.
 Outdoor events are assumed to be all day.
-Leaving time for outdoor events is entered below under 'Description'.
-If it is an indoor meeting, uncheck 'All day', and two more time boxes will appear after the 'From/To' boxes.
+Departure time for outdoor events is entered below under 'Description'.
+If it is an indoor meeting, uncheck 'All day', and two more boxes will appear after the 'From/To' boxes.
 Click in them and fill in the start and end times of the meeting.

 Enter the word "Leader" followed by a colon and a space, then the name(s) of the leader(s), followed, in parentheses, by the leader's phone number, email address, or both.
-Then double click on the word "Leader" to select it, and click on the 'B' in the edit toolbar, to make it bold.
+Then double click on the word "Leader" to select it, then click on the 'B' in the edit toolbar, to make it bold.
 For example:

 Leaders: John Buck (email@example.com) and Jane Doe (509-555-1212)